 Clear braces work the same way as metal braces.
 The difference is that clear braces use white, ceramic brackets that blend in with the color of your teeth and provide a less noticeable appearance.

-This removable treatment option uses a series of clear trays that adjust your teeth without the use of wires or brackets.
+Sacramento Invisalign is a removable treatment option uses a series of clear trays that adjust your teeth without the use of wires or brackets.
 Because they are clear, this option allows you to straighten your teeth with a look that is almost invisible.
 By wearing these trays for 22 hours per day for 9-15 months, you’ll see results in no time.

 Szymanowski Orthodontics Gets the Job Done